President Trump Will No Longer Fund Iran's Nuclear Program

 The reporters who rail against Trump today are merely defending and protecting their beloved former president, not the country, not Americans.
 Their reaction is humorous in a sick way given the fact Obama’s spokesperson, Ben Rhodes, admitted to lying to the media to get the defective deal in place.
 He mocked these same reporters for their naivété and stupidity.
 He mocked the stupid Americans in general as he walked out the door.

-The reporters are somehow convinced it’s promoting peace to fund the Iranian nuclear program until they have the freedom to become a nuclear power down the road.
+The reporters are somehow convinced it’s promoting peace to fund the Iranian nuclear program.
+The program allows them the right to become a nuclear power down the road.

 The way to avoid war is to find some way other than cowering and funding the enemy’s nuclear program.